slint-ui/slint/FAQ.md

 any point of time, you could also switch to the Buyout option.

 The Buyout option includes unlimited User-Seats and a prebuy of distribitions of your Slint based applications on embedded devices.
+30 hours of priority support is also included.

 ### What does perpetual mean?